UsabilityEngineering/Yak-again/phase3/README.md

 Summary/Conclusion Questions:
+<strong> These are all good to obtain the user's opinions, to obtain new ideas. </strong>

 What are the features that stick out the most to you/intrigued you the most?
 Let’s us know what the user enjoyed the most about the app and what was the attention grabber in their opinion